-Several people have asked me what supplements I take so in this post I will discuss the topic of supplements.
+Several people have asked me what supplements I take, so I will discuss the topic of supplements in this post.

 Let’s start with some basic questions:

 - Should you take supplements?
 It depends.

 - Are all supplements the same?
 Absolutely not.